bskinn/bskinn.github.io/_drafts/sphobjinv-2.3-release.md

 No results found with score at/above current threshold of 99.
 ```

-The `suggest` CLI output now contains:

-- For the `--url` mode:
-  - More details of what occurred while trying to locate the `objects.inv` file
-- For all modes:
-  - The project and version information for the `objects.inv`
-  - The total number of objects present in the `objects.inv`
-  - The search score threshold value, and the number of results found for the
-    given search term satisfying that value
+(Note: This last example *should* still print an inferred `intersphinx_mapping`,
+even though all of the results were filtered out, but there's a glitch in my
+logic.
+I've already created [#262][Issue 262] for it. v2.3.1, here I come!)

-In addition to the expanded preamble output, v2.3 also adds a new option to the
+In addition to this expanded `suggest` output, v2.3 also adds a new option to
-`suggest` CLI: `--paginate`, or `-p` for short.
-Enabling this features makes it
+the `suggest` CLI: `--paginate`, or `-p` for short.
+Enabling this features makes
-so that long lists of results are only displayed one terminal screen at a time:
+it so that long lists of results are only displayed one terminal screen at a
+time:

 ```